 DAC Beachcroft goes live on Intapp Time

-David Aird, IT director at DAC Beachcroft, says automating time capture, client collaboration workflows and compliance using the Intapp professional services platform is helping the firm to deliver on its digital transformation strategy.
+David Aird, IT director at DAC Beachcroft, says automating time capture, client collaboration workflows and compliance using Intapp software is helping the firm to deliver on its digital transformation strategy.

 DAC Beachcroft embarked on an agile-working strategy back in 2015, coinciding with a move into new office space in Leeds.
 Sitting at the same desk every day was out, and a ‘clear-desk policy’ was in (people can no longer leave things on them at the end of the day).
 Alongside flexible working, a drive toward digitisation introduced significant savings in space and paper, as well as improved productivity.